 The team’s goal is to widen 17th Street southside sidewalk to make room for two way pedestrian traffic, add a median to separate cars from bikes and insure that the turn areas used by bikes and cars are safe.
-The drawing below from Public WOrks and SFMTA contains ideas proposed by the team.
+The drawing below from Public Works and SFMTA contains ideas proposed by the team.
 The idea is to keep parallel parking on the west side of the Vermont 400 block and add angle parking on the Vermont 300 block to compensate for the lost parking on 17th street and at the bulb-out.
 Additional features are to be added to 17th Street to make turn lanes safer.

 Working with both Public Works and the SF Art Commission Public Art, FUTUREFORMS was chosen to create art along the 17th Street canvas which includes retaining walls, existing large pylons and lighting.
 More to come as development progresses

-Presenation of this project was made to the GBD on July 21, 2021: PW+SFAC Presentation
+This project was presented to the GBD on July 21, 2021: PW+SFAC Presentation

 Native Habitat Test Garden – Eco-Patch